gorelov93/QEpost/README.md

 # QEpost
-post processing scripts for Quantum ESPRESSO
+post processing scripts for Quantum ESPRESSO and iPI

 TO DO: update README